stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 unaltered bone and sinew--of the real Charles Dexter Ward whose mind you watched from infancy--the real Charles with the olive-mark on his hip and without the black witch-mark on his chest or the pit on his forehead.
-The Charles who never did actual evil, and who will have paid with his life for his &lsquo;squeamishness'.
+The Charles who never did actual evil, and who will have paid with his life for his "squeamishness'.

    "That is all.
 Charles will have escaped, and a year from now you can put up his stone.
 Do not question me tomorrow.
 And believe that the honour of your ancient family remains